2Echoes/small_fish_gui/README.md

 ## Developpement

 Optional features to include in future versions :

+**Major Dev**
 - time stack (which would include cell tracking)
 - 3D segmentation

+**Minor features**
+- allows npz files with multiple masks in load segmentation by asking user which one to select
+- fix parquet format or replace to another compressed format